Damian Wayne: Robin: Son of Batman

 After the events of Batman: Endgame that resulted in Bruce Wayne's disappearance, Damian, as Robin, sets out on a globe-spanning journey to forge his own destiny and make amends for all of his wrongdoings in his own series, titled Robin: Son of Batman.
 Along his journey, he crosses paths with Ra's and Talia al Ghul, Deathstroke, and a new character named Maya Ducard, daughter of the late villain, Nobody.
 Damian plays a particular role in Batman and Robin Eternal when the Bat-Family is pitted against Mother, a ruthless woman who believes that she can make her 'children' stronger by putting them through intense trauma.
-Returning to assist his fellow Robins as the crisis reaches its conclusion, Damian helps Dick, Jason, and Tim regain confidence in themselves after Mother decimates their initial efforts against her by recalling a conversation he had with Bruce where Bruce noted that he is proud of how all three of the other Robins have different strengths, Bruce wanting his partners to find their own paths rather than blindly follow his own example.
+Returning to assist his fellow Robins as the crisis reaches its conclusion, Damian helps Dick, Jason, and Tim regain confidence in themselves after Mother decimates their initial efforts against her.

 Damian is also a major player in the Robin War event, where he, Agent 37 (Dick Grayson), Red Hood, and Red Robin organize a street gang called "Robins" to defeat the Court of Owls with reluctant aid from Jim Gordon, who is now Batman.
 In the climax, the Court manipulates Damian into joining them so they can use him to recruit Agent 37.
 Dick does join them to save Damian and end the war.
 In the aftermath, Robin forms an unlikely partnership with his mother Talia.

 DC Rebirth

-As part of DC's 2016 relaunch of its titles, DC Rebirth, Damian is featured in three titles: Teen Titans, where he becomes the team's leader to defeat Ra's al Ghul and succeed Red Robin (Tim Drake) as leader; Super Sons, co-starring with Jonathan Kent, the son of Superman and the new Superboy; and Nightwing, where he has a supporting role.
+As part of DC's 2016 relaunch of its titles, DC Rebirth, Damian was featured in three titles: Teen Titans, where he becomes the team's leader to defeat Ra's al Ghul and succeed Red Robin (Tim Drake) as leader; Super Sons, co-starring with Jon Kent, the son of Superman and the new Superboy; and Nightwing, where he has a supporting role.
 Superboy and Damian make a new hero duo.